tnbar/awesome-tensorial-neural-networks/README.md

 - Toolboxes of TNNs

 This is consistent with our survey paper.
-For more detail, you can refer to https://arxiv.org/pdf/2302.09019.pdf .
+For more detail, you can refer to https://arxiv.org/pdf/2302.09019.pdf.
+And if you find this link or our paper useful, you can cite our paper in the following form:
+@article{mao2023tensorsurvey,
+  title={Tensor Networks Meet Neural Networks: A Survey}, author={Maolin Wang, Yu Pan, Xiangli Yang, Guangxi Li, Zenglin Xu}, journal={arXiv preprint arXiv:2302.09019}, year={2023}
+}

 ## Network compression via TNNs